The Arthritis NewsletterSummer 2012

 A First Nations Presentation:

 Sennait Yohannes of the Arthritis Research Centre of Canada presented, Perceptions of Pain: Experiences of First Nations Women with Inflammatory Arthritis.
 The study aimed to understand the experiences of inflammatory arthritis (IA) pain and pain coping among on-reserve First Nations women.
-Arthritis disproportionately affects First Nations peoples as compared to non-Aboriginal Canadians, especially women.
+Arthritis disproportionately affects First Nations peoples as compared to non-Indigenous Canadians, especially women.
 Some key Conclusions:

 “Persevering through the pain, being connected to community, and being empowered to take control of one’s health were central IA pain coping strategies among these First Nations women.
 Further investigation of pain coping approaches among other First Nations peoples is required to inform culturally relevant, patient or community-centred approaches to arthritis pain management.”